 Understanding subscriber loyalty and churn risk: inside Hearst US’ innovative scoring system

-Through dynamic pricing strategies, health score-based assessments and personalized tactics, US optimizes subscriber experiences at every touchpoint.
-By meticulously measuring success metrics and embracing continuous innovation, Hearst US sets the standard for leveraging data-driven insights to foster long-term customer loyalty and mitigate in the digital landscape.
+Through dynamic pricing strategies, health score-based assessments and personalized retention tactics, Hearst US optimizes subscriber experiences at every touchpoint.
+By meticulously measuring success metrics and embracing continuous innovation, Hearst US sets the standard for leveraging data-driven insights to foster long-term customer loyalty and mitigate churn in the digital subscription landscape.

 Good morning, Kelli.
 Thank you for taking the time to speak with us today.
 To begin, could you provide an overview of your role and responsibilities at Hearst US?